TayMcQuaya/AudioBook-Organizer/documentation/Login_System/Authentication/AUTHENTICATION_FLOW_GUIDE.md

 ## Overview

-The AudioBook Creator uses a sophisticated authentication system built on **Supabase Auth** with custom session management, JWT token handling, **reCAPTCHA v3 bot protection**, and seamless page navigation.
+The AudioBook Organizer uses a sophisticated authentication system built on **Supabase Auth** with custom session management, JWT token handling, **reCAPTCHA v3 bot protection**, and seamless page navigation.
 The system is designed to provide a smooth user experience with minimal authentication overhead while maintaining high security standards.

 ### Key Features
 - ✅ JWT-based authentication with Supabase